 Why use Facebook Groups for your marketing?

-As you might have noticed on your company page, the organic reach of Facebook Pages has been on a steady decline now for years.
-In an earlier post, we already talked about the decline of Facebook fan page reach before, with Pages with more than 500,000 Likes, organic reach could be as low as 2%.
+As you might have noticed on your company page, the organic reach of Facebook Pages has been steadily declining for years.
+In an earlier post, we already talked about the decline of Facebook fan page reach before.
+With Pages with more than 500,000 Likes, organic reach could be as low as 2%.

-Since then, later in 2016, Facebook adjusted its News Feed Algorithm again (to prioritise content from friends and family over pages further).
-In the blog post by Facebook Engineering Director Lars Backstrom at the time, he warned that Pages could anticipate a dip in organic reach, which could leave reach lower than that earlier 2%, in some case.
+Then, later in 2016, Facebook adjusted its News Feed Algorithm again (to prioritize content from friends and family over pages further).
+In the blog post by Facebook Engineering Director Lars Backstrom at the time, he warned that Pages could anticipate a dip in organic reach, which could leave reach lower than that earlier 2%, in some cases.

-For many businesses, the only way to have their posts seen on the social platform means opening up that marketing budget.
+For many businesses, the only way to see their posts on the social platform is to open up that marketing budget.

 As a result of the potential almost zero possibilities you might have as a brand to end up in the News Feed or a fan, it might be worthwhile to invest more in building relationships with those fans instead of trying to scream for attention on your page.